Pakuria: Location

 Pakuria has an area of 274 ha.

 Overview

 The map shows a hilly area with the Rajmahal hills running from the bank of the Ganges in the extreme north to the south, beyond the area covered by the map into Dumka district.
 ‘Farakka’ is marked on the map and that is where Farakka Barrage is, just inside West Bengal.
 Rajmahal coalfield is shown in the map.
 The entire area is overwhelmingly rural with only small pockets of urbanisation.

-Note: The full screen map is interesting.
-All places marked on the map are linked and you can easily move on to another page of your choice.
-Enlarge the map to see what else is there – one gets railway links, many more road links and so on.

 Demographics

 According to the 2011 Census of India, Pakuria had a total population of 3,234, of which 1,678 (52%) were males and 1,556 (48%) were females.
 Population in the age range 0–6 years was 394.
 The total number of literate persons in Pakuria was 2,390 (84.15% of the population over 6 years).

 Civic administration

 Police station

 Pakuria police station serves Pakuria CD block.

 CD block HQ

 Headquarters of Pakuria CD block is at Pakuria village.